Empty space, drag to resize

 Control - Assignment Instructions

-Ages: you can apply this assignment for ages 0-6yrs
+Ages: You can apply this assignment for ages 0-6yrs

 Goal: Follow a real play situation while comparing it to the control loop.